Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Arizona State University

-ASU requires all drone operations on university property to be pre-approved by Environmental Health & Safety (EHS).
-Both recreational and commercial flights require authorization before launch.
+ASU requires all drone operations on university property, both recreational and commercial flights, to be pre-approved by Environmental Health & Safety (EHS).
+Authorization required before launch.

 Restrictions: No unauthorized flights on campus.
 All flights must avoid buildings, crowds, and parking structures.
-EHS pre-approval mandatory.
+Operations are monitored by EHS.

 YesEnvironmental Health & Safety (EHS)